RSDuck/ossimat/readme.md

 cmake  ..
 ```

-## Questioning of the existance of this project
+## Questioning the existance of this project

 ### Why not just get a compatible dancing mat?